-These cancerous growths are the second most common type.
+Squamous Cell Carcinoma: These cancerous growths are the second most common type.
 They frequently occur as raised, scaly growths or persistent ulcers that flake or bleed.
 Although they can, in some instances, spread to other parts of your body, if they are treated early this is not likely to occur and the outcome is usually good.
-Like basal cell carcinomas, squamous cell carcinomas also tend to occur in skin areas with long-term ultraviolet light exposure.
+Like Basal cell carcinomas, Squamous cell carcinomas also tend to occur in skin areas with long-term ultraviolet light exposure.

-This is one of the most dangerous types of skin cancer as it can be aggressive and may spread to other areas of the body.
+Melanoma: This is one of the most dangerous types of skin cancer as it can be aggressive and may spread to other areas of the body.
 Melanoma grows in the pigmented skin cells, and can sometimes develop from moles.
-Because of this, it is important to monitor your entire skin surface and existing moles for the ABCDEs: (asymmetry, unusual borders, shifting colors, expanding diameters, and any other form of evolution or change in the mole’s appearance or texture.
-Moles that begin to ooze liquid, bleed, grow rapidly or irregularly should always be examined by a skin specialist.
+Because of this, it is important to monitor your entire skin surface and existing moles for the ABCDEs (asymmetry, unusual borders, shifting colors, expanding diameters, and any other form of evolution) or change in the mole’s appearance or texture.
+Moles that begin to ooze liquid, bleed, grow rapidly or irregularly should always be examined by a Dermatologist.

 As a general rule, if you notice any unusual or changing skin growths, contact our office for a consultation.
 The earlier we can detect and treat skin cancer, the better it is for you.

-When you come in for your consultation, Dr. Ecker will examine your skin for signs of cancerous or precancerous growths (such as actinic keratoses, which can become squamous cell carcinomas).
-If he notices anything suspicious, he will recommend that it be sampled for a biopsy.
-After a local anesthetic and removal of a sample, the specimen will be processed at a lab and he will examine it under a microscope to determine if it is cancerous and, if so, which type of skin cancer it is.
+Diagnosis: When you come in for your consultation, Dr. Ecker will examine your skin for signs of cancerous or precancerous growths (such as actinic keratoses, which can become Squamous cell carcinomas).
+If he notices anything suspicious, he will recommend that it be biopsied.
+After a local anesthetic and removal of a tissue sample, the specimen will be processed at a lab and he will examine it under a microscope to determine if it is cancerous and, if so, which type of skin cancer it is.
 At this point, Dr. Ecker will recommend an appropriate course of treatment.
 We are committed to finding the most effective and cosmetically acceptable methods with the highest cure rate to keep your skin healthy.